Conduct Review Process

 Permanent dismissal from University housing, which prohibits the student from living in or being a guest in any University housing.
 In the case of dismissal from housing, the student is not eligible for any housing refund for the remainder of the term during which the dismissal takes effect.

-A temporary suspension from the University (noted in the student’s education records), which prohibits the student from attending the University (at any campus or learning site) or any University events and from entering or being present without permission on any property of the University.
-Transcripts and other academic records are withheld, and reinstatement will not be granted until all assigned sanctions are completed and any other conditions met.
+A temporary suspension from the University (noted in the student’s education records), which prohibits the student from attending the University (at any campus or learning site, or online) or any University events and from entering or being present without permission on any property of the University.
+During a period of suspension, a student's transcript is stamped: "Disciplinary Suspension from RWU".
+Reinstatement will not be granted until all assigned sanctions are completed and any other conditions met.
 A student who is suspended from the University will still be responsible for certain tuition and housing charges, subject to any applicable refund policy.

 An immediate, temporary suspension that remains in effect until the Conduct Review Process has been completed.
 An interim suspension can be a suspension from the University, housing, a classroom, other University room, space or premises, an academic course, lab, practicum, and/or a suspension of privileges.
 Interim suspensions are used when the University perceives that because of the nature of the alleged violation or other factors, an interim suspension is advisable to help protect an individual or the University community, property or the normal operations of the University until the Conduct Review Process has been completed.

-Permanent dismissal from the University (noted in the student’s education records), which prohibits the student from attending the University (at any campus or learning site) or any University events and from entering or being present without permission on any property of the University.
+Permanent dismissal from the University (noted in the student’s education records), which prohibits the student from attending the University (at any campus or learning site, or online) or any University events and from entering or being present without permission on any property of the University.
+A student's transcript is stamped: "Disciplinary Dismissal from RWU".
 A student who is dismissed from the University will still be responsible for certain tuition and housing charges, subject to any applicable refund policy.

 A status imposed on a student group or organization for a specific period of time to alert the group to the fact that their choices and behaviors are significantly inconsistent with University policy and expectations.
 During this time, the group is asked to take active steps toward improving the actions of their group and to demonstrate that they can abide by University policy.
 Any policy violations while a group is on Disciplinary Probation will result in strong consideration of Group Suspension or Group Dissolution.
 Group Probation will be assigned for a minimum of three months and typically not more than two years.
 Probation will frequently be accompanied by a Loss or Restriction of Privileges or Activities sanction.